Thank U: Chart performance

 "Thank U" debuted on the US Billboard Hot 100 Airplay chart at number 42.
 A week later, it debuted on the Modern Rock Tracks at number 19.
 The same week, the song climbed to number 11 on the Hot 100 Airplay chart, On the issue of November 28, 1998, "Thank U" topped the Adult Top 40 Tracks chart.
 On the Billboard Hot 100 chart, "Thank U" peaked at number 17, on the issue date December 5, 1998.
 In Canada, "Thank U" topped the RPM Top Singles chart for three consecutive weeks (six weeks if counting the holiday period in which no charts were published), becoming her fifth number-one single there.

 "Thank U" was also successful in the Oceania region.
 In Australia, it debuted at number 20 and peaked at number 15 on the ARIA Singles Chart, becoming the album's only single that charted there.
 In New Zealand, the song proved to be more successful, debuting at number six and peaking at number two, becoming Morissette's highest charting-single in New Zealand, until "Hands Clean" peaked at number one in 2002.
 In Austria, it peaked at number 10, becoming her last top-ten single, while in Norway, "Thank U" was her highest charting-single, peaking at number three.
-In the United Kingdom, the song was the highest charting-single of Morissette's career, peaking at number five.
+In the United Kingdom, the song was the highest charting-single of Morissette's career, peaking at number five in a week when the whole top five was made up of new entries.
 It is her second highest-selling single there, only behind "Ironic", which reached number 11.